 The Laura Holland Uzzell Foundation (LHU) is the non-profit corporation that is the governing body for both the Charter School and the Academy.
 The LHU is led by a Board of Directors who are individually nominated and chosen based on the particular needs of the school and expertise that they bring to the Board.
-We currently have Directors with backgrounds in law, finance, accounting, business management, school curriculum development, charter school funding, and technology.
+We currently have Directors with backgrounds in law, finance, accounting, teaching, business management, Montessori education, technology, insurance, and human resources.
 The LHU Board of Directors is responsible for the strategic plan to guide the growth and development of the school including excellence in academic performance, fiscal responsibility, managed growth, community involvement, and clear leadership.

 Why isn’t there a faculty member serving on the Board?

 All faculty and staff members are welcome to attend Board meetings and to provide comments and feedback to the Board.
 Per the By Laws that are approved by the state and are a part of the school’s charter, Board members may not have a financial interest in the school, and this includes employees or spouses of employees of the school.

 Although not a voting member of the Board, the Executive Director is expected to represent the interests and concerns of the faculty and staff.